-The project is separated into two construction sections.
-The Blue Solar construction activities are anticipated to take place over an approximate 18-month period in 2020 and 2021.
-Site preparation and disturbance (e.g., vehicle travel on exposed areas) would likely result in the greatest emissions of dust and PM10/PM{2.5}.
+The Project construction activities are anticipated to take place over an approximate 12-month period in 2020 and 2021.
+Site preparation and disturbance (e.g., vehicle travel on exposed areas) would likely result in the greatest emissions of dust and $PM{10}/PM{2.5}$.
 Windy conditions during construction could cause substantial emissions of $PM{10}/PM{2.5}$.

-There are no residential receivers within 1.0 mile of the project site.
+There are no sensitive receptors near the site, as the closest residence is about 5,400 feet away.
 The SJVAPCD's GAMAQI, emphasizes implementation of effective and comprehensive control measures.
 SJVAPCD adopted a set of PM10 fugitive dust rules collectively called Regulation VIII.
 This regulation essentially prohibits the emissions of visible dust (limited to 20-percent opacity) and requires that disturbed areas or soils be stabilized.
 Compliance with Regulation VIII during the construction phase of the proposed project would be required.
 Prior to construction of each project phase, the applicant would be required to submit a dust control plan that meets the regulation requirements.
 These plans are reviewed by SJVAPCD and construction cannot begin until District approval is obtained.
 The provisions of Regulation VIII and its constituent rules pertaining to construction activities generally require:

 - Effective dust suppression (e.g., watering) for land clearing, grubbing, scraping, excavation, land leveling, grading, cut and fill and demolition activities. - Effective stabilization of all disturbed areas of a construction site, including storage piles, not used for seven or more days. - Control of fugitive dust from on-site unpaved roads and off-site unpaved access roads. - Removal of accumulations of mud or dirt at the end of the workday or once every 24 hours from public paved roads, shoulders and access ways adjacent to the site. - Cease outdoor construction activities that disturb soils during periods with high winds. - Record keeping for each day dust control measures are implemented. - Limit traffic speeds on unpaved roads to 15 mph. - Install sandbags or other erosion control measures to prevent silt runoff to public roadways. - Landscape or replant vegetation in disturbed areas as quickly as possible. - Prevent the tracking of dirt on public roadways.
 Limit access to the construction sites, so tracking of mud or dirt on to public roadways can be prevented.
-If necessary, use wheel washers for all exiting trucks, or wash off the tires or tracks of all trucks and equipment leaving the site. - Suspend grading activity when winds (instantaneous gusts) exceed 25 mph or dust clouds cannot be prevented from extending beyond the site.
+If necessary, use wheel

+- washers for all exiting trucks, or wash off the tires or tracks of all trucks and equipment leaving the site. - Suspend grading activity when winds (instantaneous gusts) exceed 25 mph or dust clouds cannot be prevented from extending beyond the site.

 Anyone who prepares or implements a Dust Control Plan must attend a training course conducted by the District.
 Construction sites are subject to SJVAPCD inspections under this regulation.
-Compliance with Regulation VIII, including the effective implementation of a Dust Control Plan that has been reviewed and approved by the SJVAPCD, would reduce dust and PM10 emissions to a less-than-significant level.
+Compliance with Regulation VIII, including the effective implementation of a Dust Control Plan that has been reviewed and approved by the SJVAPCD, would reduce dust and PM{10} emissions to a less-than-significant level.